bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 36^8 - 26^8 = 2612282842880.

-## Apple passwords, revisited.

-a
+## Hacking Apple's Passwords

 A more fun and useful problem.
 Apple's default password settings are one character has to be upper case, there has to be numbers and it has to be at least 7 characters long.

-That means there is 26 * 2 possibilities for any given character in the password, so 52 possible outcomes and then times by 10 because it could be a digit.
-So that's 520^7 which is 10280717025280000000.
-Boy, that's alot!
+That means there is 26 * 2 possibilities for any given character in the password, so 52 possible outcomes and then add 10 as it could be a digit, 52^7 = 1028071702528

 But we can guess some things.
-Firstly, the typical user will have a capital letter at the start of their password and the number at the end of the password.
-So it will look something like this:
+Firstly, the typical user will have a capital letter at the start of their password and most often they will only use lowercase after that.
+The lowercase charecters will consist of {a..b or 0..9} as it has to include a number somewhere.

-{A..B}xybeh{0..9}

-Note: for every item in "xybeh" each item should be represented by {1..26} but for brevity it is represented as a variable

-Now we just work it out one step at a time, so the first letter would be 26 possible outcomes, to the power of 6 as theres 26 possible outcomes for non-capital letters too.
-So that's 26^6 * 10^1 which is 6760.
-See how we've reduced the terrifyingly massive number down to something less than 7000?
-A computer can go through every permutation in a second!

-See how easy it is to hack someone if you know the very basics of their password?
+{A..B}xxxxxx

+So that's 26 + 10 = 36, therefore the password is now 26^1 * 36^6 = 56596340736.

+Buttt we can guess more information.
+The user's password will start with a capital letter, contain only lower-case letters in it and end with a number.
+Do you have a password like this?
+Well, after this you might want to change it...

+So, the format is:

+{A..B}xxxxx{0..9}

+Where x = {a..b}

+Okay, so work this out one at a time.

+26^1 * 26^5 * 10^1 = 3089157760.

+The possibillities of passwords decreased by 300% by knowing some simple things about their password.

+But wait, we can guess some more.

+The password will likely be a word, followed by a number.

+According to [this](wordfinder.yourdictionary.com/letter-words/6) there are 15,000 words that are 6 letters long.

+So we know that the first section will be 15,000 and then it's followed by a random number, 0 to 9.
+So we have 15,000 * 10 = 150000.

+A lot less than what was originally guessed.
+Knowing some basic information about a user, you can cut down the time it takes to hack their password by 3/4ths.

+# Subtraction Rule